JustusRen/safe-explorer/README.md

 ## Setup

-The code was tested with Python 3.7 on Windwos 11.
+The code was tested with Python 3.7.
 ```sh
 pip install -r requirements.txt
 ```

+To generate a DFA using the script generate_dfa.py or using the function provided in the Ball1D environment, the installation instructions of the following repository have to be used: https://github.com/whitemech/LTLf2DFA.

 ## Training